UtrechtUniversity/researchcloud-items/doc/roles/keycloak.md

 The admin user is created with username/password admin/admin.
 Other configurations are obtained by setting any of the below Ansible variables in a playbook.

-We recommend to combine Keycloack with a web server (nginx) as a reverse proxy to add internet access and encrypt all communication.
+We recommend to combine Keycloak with a web server (nginx) as a reverse proxy to add internet access and encrypt all communication.
 Just add role [keycloak_behind_nginx](./keycloak_behind_nginx.md) to your playbook.